You found our list of fun virtual diversity and inclusion activities for the workplace.

 The next step beyond this approach is to create leadership training and opportunities that welcome and encourage diverse team members to participate.
 However, giving employees equal opportunities to guide the group during gatherings is a good place to start.
 This practice can help team members build confidence and conviction.

-Next, check out this list of books on business ethics.
+Next, check out this list of books on business ethics and this list of DEI benefits in the workplace.